 - If you can’t draw it with a colored pencil, it can’t be stitched with a needle and thread.

 Make the drawing the same size as the finished patch.
 If you make your drawing oversized “so the manufacturer can see all the detail,” you might put in detail that cannot be shrunk down to something that can be embroidered.
 So you’re leaving it to the manufacturer to decide how to shrink it down for you.
 Now a manufacturer is in the business of making patches and getting them out the door.
-Who do you want to make decisions when it comes to shrinking your drawing done, somebody who wants to burry up and get it done, or somebody who cares about your design as much as you do?
+Who do you want to make decisions when it comes to shrinking your drawing done, somebody who wants to hurry up and get it done, or somebody who cares about your design as much as you do?
 And who’s the most obvious person to care about your own design?
 Why, you, of course!
 So you make those decisions for yourself when you start out by making your drawing the same size as the finished patch.

 After you’ve decided on the shape and size of your patch, the very first thing you have to do is insert space for the border.
 That’s the merrowed edge that most patches have.
 How many times have I seen artwork that goes all the way to the edge of the drawing, and then the manufacturer is told to add a border, when there’s no room left for a border.
 He has two choices – he can make the patch bigger to include the border, which might cost you more; or he can cram the border inside and reduce your artwork slightly.
 And what happens when he has to reduce your artwork to fit?
 He decides what happens to it, not you.